TedLentsch/UNION/README.md

 ### Conda environment
-Create and activate environment named ``UNION-Env`` using commands below.
+Create and activate environment named ``UNION-Env`` using the commands below.
-You may need to install ``gcc`` by running command ``sudo apt-get install gcc`` to be able to build wheels for pycocotools (required for nuscenes-devkit).
+You may need to install ``gcc`` by running the command ``sudo apt-get install gcc`` to be able to build wheels for pycocotools (required for nuscenes-devkit).
+In addition, we require mamba for installing the environment which can be installed by ``conda install mamba -n base -c conda-forge``.

 ```
-conda env create -f conda/environment.yml
+mamba env create -f environment.yml
 conda activate UNION-Env
 ```